AaronOntiv/Java_Resources/Chapter6_8to17/readme.txt

+6.8 (Cargos por estacionamiento) Un estacionamiento cobra una cuota mínima de $2.00 por estacionarse hasta tres horas.
+El estacionamiento cobra $0.50 adicionales por cada hora o fracción que se pase de tres horas.
+El cargo máximo para cualquier periodo dado de 24 horas es de $10.00.
+Suponga que ningún auto se estaciona durante más de 24 horas seguidas.
+Escriba una aplicación que calcule y muestre los cargos por estacionamiento para cada cliente que se haya estacionado ayer.
+Debe introducir las horas de estacionamiento para cada cliente.
+El programa debe mostrar el cargo para el cliente actual así como calcular y mostrar el total corriente de los recibos de ayer.
+El programa debe utilizar el método calcularCargos para determinar el cargo para cada cliente.
+6.8 (Parking Charges) A parking garage charges a $2.00 minimum fee to park for up to three hours.
+The garage charges an additional $0.50 per hour for each hour or part thereof in excess of three hours.
+The maximum charge for any given 24-hour period is $10.00.
+Assume that no car parks for longer than 24 hours at a time.
+Write an application that calculates and displays the parking charges for each customer who parked in the garage yesterday.
+You should enter the hours parked for each customer.
+The program should display the charge for the current customer and should calculate and display the running total of yesterday’s receipts.
+It should use the method calculateCharges to determine the charge for each customer.
+(Parking.java/ParkingText.java)

 6.14 (Floor and Ceil) Write two methods myFloor and myCeil that take a positive double num variable int myFloor(double num) and int myCeil(double num).
 The myFloor method takes num and returns the largest integer number that is less than or equal to x.